Skip to main content

 Last key

 The position of the command's last key name argument.
-Commands usually accept one, two or multiple number of keys.
+Commands usually accept one, two, or multiple number of keys.

 Step

 The step, or increment, between the first key and the position of the next key.
+Consider the following two examples:

 2) (integer) -3